DailyDisco/next-js-architecture-template/README.md

 ## Why?

 I wanted to create a template that was easy to use and had everything I needed to get started with a new project.
-I also wanted to use the latest technologies and best practices.

-Typescript, TailwindCSS, and Next JS were added to the project from the start to help with development and to make the project more secure.
+The project began with Typescript, TailwindCSS, and Next JS, to help me development begin quickly and securely.
+Husky, ESLint, Prettier, were then added to help keep the code and commit history clean and readable whether working solo, or in a group.

-Thanks to Husky, and ESLint, Prettier, and Typescript, formatting and syntax is consistent.
-This repo is also ready to go for group development thanks to the pre-commit hooks and will show you your errors early on.

 Prisma, ZOD, and tRPC were added after reviewing the <a href="https://create.t3.gg/en/introduction">"T3 Stack"</a>.
-Prisma is a great ORM, ZOD is a great schema validation library, and tRPC is a great Typesafe API routing library.
+Prisma is a great ORM which supports various DBs, ZOD is a schema validation library, and tRPC is a great Typesafe API routing library.

 ## Getting Started